Development and deployment process

 So, you’re looking at the ticket at the top of your team’s backlog and are about to start work building out the feature…

 Before even thinking about beginning to touch a line of code, do a story kickoff.
 Talk to anyone on the team who might have an opinion about the technical implementation or is likely to be affected by changes to the interface and hash out what the solution to your particular problem might look like.
 A list of interested people may be in the story.
-By the time you claim the story on Trello it should be abundantly clear what your goals are.
+By the time you claim the story on Jira it should be abundantly clear what your goals are.

 Develop locally on feature branches